jelson/metar_calendar/website/frontend/root-pages/about.md

 ## How It Works

-The predictor downloads several years of historical METAR data from the [Iowa State University ASOS network](https://mesonet.agron.iastate.edu/request/download.phtml) for your selected airport and month, then calculates the fraction of observations that fall into each flight condition (VFR, MVFR, IFR, LIFR) for each hour of the day.
+The predictor downloads several years of historical METAR data from the [Iowa Environmental Mesonet ASOS network](https://mesonet.agron.iastate.edu/request/download.phtml) for your selected airport and month, then calculates the fraction of observations that fall into each flight condition (VFR, MVFR, IFR, LIFR) for each hour of the day.
 The stacked bar chart makes it easy to see patterns like morning marine layers, afternoon thunderstorms, or consistently good (or bad) conditions.

 Flight conditions are determined by ceiling and visibility, with the more restrictive condition defining the overall flight condition: